unlight/prisma-tech-talk/presentation.md

 # What is Prisma?

 Prisma is an open source database toolkit.
-It mainly consists of the following parts:
+It mainly consists of the following parts

--   **Prisma Client**: Auto-generated and type-safe query builder for Node.js & TypeScript
+-   **Prisma Client** - Auto-generated and type-safe query builder for Node.js & TypeScript
--   **Prisma Migrate** (experimental): Declarative data modeling & migration system
+-   **Prisma Migrate** (experimental) - Declarative data modeling & migration system
--   **Prisma Studio** (experimental): GUI to view and edit data in your database
+-   **Prisma Studio** (experimental) - GUI to view and edit data in your database

 ???